Code-Institute-Submissions/usercentricfrontendproject/README.md

 to contact us to find out more.
 The site is desinged to provide a comprehensive overview.

 ## Wireframes ##
-The mockups for the project are available at [title] (usercentricfrontendproject/assets/mockups/Milestone%20Project%201%20Mockup.pdf)
+The mockups for the project are available at usercentricfrontendproject/assets/mockups/Milestone%20Project%201%20Mockup.pdf

 ## Features ##
 **Existing Features**